jaywink/socialhome/docs/development.rst

 Configure
 .........

 Configuration is done via environment variables.
 For the meaning of them, look them up under files in ``config/settings``.
-Values in ``env.local`` will be used automatically.
+Values in the file ``.env`` will be used automatically.

 ::